OpenClassrooms-Student-Center/community/content/students/nicolas971.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir développeur et maitriser plusieurs langages de programmation.
 short_description: J'aime les jeux-vidéos, les ordinateurs et les tutos youtube.
-J'apprends à coder pour en faire mon métier.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students